mbeaudru/ethereum-todolist/README.md

 With your node running and the smart contracts deployed to it, run in terminal ```npm install``` then ```npm start```.

+> **Note :** If install fails on windows (particularly if node-gyp is the issue), run Powershell as administrator and run ```npm install -g windows-build-tools```.
+It will allow you to install and use native node packages.

 You're done !

 ## FAQ